taranjitsinghb/OpenBB.jl/README.md

 * OSQP interface (https://osqp.org/).
 * Gurobi (QP only) interface (http://www.gurobi.com/) based on Gurobi.jl (https://github.com/JuliaOpt/Gurobi.jl)

-The code allows you to easily define your custom priority rules for the selection of the next subproblem to solve and the next variable to branch on.
+The code allows you to easily define your custom priority rules for the selection of the next node to solve and the next variable to branch on.
 Moreover, it is very easy to define custom stopping criteria for Branch & Bound.
 Moreover, the whole code is subsolver-invariant and a new subsolver can be added by simply overloading the interface functions that the user can find in the "subsolvers_interfaces" folder.
 Finally, OpenBB provides a number of functions that allow safe constraints addition, problem expansion, bounds restrictions, etc..